mohammadbahadori99/News/README.md

 Clean MVVM has become one of the standard architectures around which large Android projects are developed.

-If you want to see the xml version of this project, refer to this link --->  [Click here](https://github.com/javacl/xml-about-me)

 ### The basic flow looks like this 😎